danielt3131/FSM-Android/README.md

 ### FSM-Android is a port of the application fsm to Android.
 With defined presets for emails and SMS/MMS.
-With the ability to automatically send sengments over MMS with no user intervention.
+With the ability to automatically send segments over MMS with no user intervention.

 ### Licensed under the GNU General Public License version 3
 Use of the following libraries